• Skip to main content

 Ken's Artisan Finocchiona Pizza

 (updated 6/17.
 If you are looking for Ken's Artisan Bakery, you will find it here.)Seems like not too long ago, it was said you could not get a bad meal in Italy.
-Sadly, that has certainly changed, and as the American lifestyle and more materialism creeps across Italy's cities, a poorly done dish and lazy cooks are more common, at least in the high-traffic tourist art … [Read more...] about Review: Ken’s Artisan Pizza
+Sadly, that has certainly changed, and as the American lifestyle and more materialism creep across Italy's cities, poorly done dishes and lazy cooks are more common, at least in the high-traffic tourist art … [Read more...] about Review: Ken’s Artisan Pizza